Use cert-manager to manage TLS certificates

 unable to request metadata: unable to dial: x509: cannot validate certificate for 127.0.0.1 because it doesn't contain any IP SANs

-To resolve this issue, you must either specify the public domain or use self-signed certificates:
+To fix this error, you must either specify the URL with a public domain or use self-signed certificates:

 kubectl exec redpanda-0 -c redpanda --namespace <namespace> -- \